 The moment I entered the home on Privet Drive, it was as though the ghost of a star-struck schoolgirl took possession of my body.
 I immediately reverted to the teenage habit of stumbling when excited, knocking something off the kitchen wall.

 I said, "Reparo," and lit my wand to see what I had broken.
 It was a commemorative plate of Prince Charles and Princess Diana's wedding.
 I hung it back next to a calendar depicting Balmoral Castle in August, rolling my eyes as I muttered, "Wonder if there's a plate to commemorate their separation?"

 A hand patted my arm.
 It was Emmeline.
 "Douse the light, dear."

-I smiled apologetically and extinguished the glow, although I was tempted to ask why we were standing in the dark when the Dursleys were out.
-Didn't make sense to me—wouldn't Harry be less nervous if he could see us plainly?
+I extinguished the glow, although I was tempted to ask why we were standing in the dark when the Dursleys were out.
+Didn't make sense to me.
+Wouldn't Harry be less nervous if he could see us plainly?

 The boy we had come to escort to Headquarters heard the noise and came down to investigate.
 Harry paused on the stairway, his glowing wand outstretched.
 I listened to Mad-Eye and Remus try to reassure him before I finally asked the question I had been thinking and cast a Lumos spell.

 Harry Potter looked just like I thought he would.

 The second I gushed that out loud like a fan spotting a film star, The Boy Who Lived looked directly at me.
 I put a hand on Remus's back to steady myself while I called, "Wotcher."

 Remus tossed an amused glance over his shoulder at my eager tone.
 Merlin only knew what he thought when I bragged about luring the Dursleys out of the house and then made a point of not wanting anyone to call me Nymphadora during introductions.